TinkerTools/tinker9/doc/manual/m/key/potent.rst

 .. index:: IMPTORS

-This keyword provides the values for a single AMBER-style improper torsional angle parameter.
+Provides the values for a single AMBER-style improper torsional angle parameter.
 The first four integer modifiers give the atom class numbers for the atoms involved in the improper torsional angle to be defined.
 By convention, the third atom class of the four is the trigonal atom on which